openeuler-mirror/docs/docs/en/docs/Container/isula-build.md

 - --runroot: runtime directory.
 The default value is /var/run/isula-build/.
 - --storage-driver: underlying storage driver type.
 - --storage-opt: underlying storage driver configuration.
+- --group: an owner group for the local socket file isula_build.sock so that non-privileged users in the group can use isula-build.
+The default owner group is "isula".

 >![](./public_sys-resources/icon-note.gif) **Note:**
 > If the command line startup parameters contain the same configuration options as those in the configuration file, the command line parameters are preferentially used for startup.